Murphy Branch: Commodities shipped/received

 The Murphy Branch still plays a vital role in the industrial economy of western North Carolina.
 The rail line serves Jackson Paper Manufacturing Company in Sylva and 70 percent of its business came from the Pactiv Evergreen paper mill in Canton which closed in 2023, forcing the railroad to make cutbacks.
 Chemicals used in the making of epsom salt are delivered to Premier Magnesia (formerly Giles Chemical) in Waynesville, and the paper mill's closure led to the largest epsom salt supplier in the Americas getting help from Haywood County to deal with the rail service cutbacks and prevent the company from leaving after 70 years.
 There are several small concrete mixing facilities that receive sand.
 Woodchips are loaded at T&S Hardwoods in Addie, about 4 miles east of Sylva.
 Liquefied petroleum gas is delivered to a transfer facility a few miles outside of Sylva in the community of Beta.

 In media

-In 2023, a railroad simulator/management video game entitled Railroader entered early access.
-The game depicts the route from Sylva to Andrews, which the player owns and operates as a shortline railroad set in the 1950s.
+In 2023, a railroad simulator/management video game entitled Railroader entered early access on Steam.
+The game depicts the route from Sylva to Andrews, which the player owns and operates as a shortline railroad set in the 1940s-1950s.